pawanlamba/mlai-blog/_posts/2020-06-12-Multi_Label_Single_Class_Learning_Classifying_Partially_Tagged_Data.md

 ![png]({{ site.baseurl }}/assets/images/post_id_20200612/output_6_1.png)

-This suits our experiment setup where the label doesn't mean its not likely to be part of other class.
+This suits our experiment setup where the label doesn't mean it is not likely to be part of the other class.
-In real life use cases we often collect partial positive class labels, with incomplete information.
+In real-life use cases, we often collect partial positive class labels, with incomplete information.
-In a click stream data on a product, customer click signifies preference for the product but not otherwise.
+In a clickstream data on a product, customer click signifies a preference for the product but not otherwise.

 Let attempt to classify our data with existing deep learning methods.